-The French stationery market posted an average 5.5% decline in volume for manufactured papers and 9.5% for filing articles (source: GFK).
-Distributor inventory clearances and heightened caution among consumers due to the return of inflation slowed sales in this sector.
+The French stationery market posted an average 5.6% decline in volume for manufactured papers and 6.9% for filing articles (source: GFK).
+Sales growth in Europe and diversification efforts have enabled us to maintain our revenues overall.
+We are reorganising our workshops to take account of the reduced consumption of certain product families.